tankaye09/rasa-salesbot-v2/README.md

 ### Introduction
 A chatbot hosted on Facebook that approaches customers with interactive features that encourages engagement between the brand and customers through providing assistance to customers’ queries and promoting awareness of the benefits of insurance, thereby leaving a memorable brand image on customers.

-This is the README.md file for our [Rasa](https://rasa.com/docs/) component.
+This is the README.md file for our [Rasa NLU](https://rasa.com/docs/) component.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)